Last updated on August 23rd, 2021

-It is a piece of fundamental advice for anyone who wants to keep their ball in a fit condition for a good time, is to protect the ball from wear and tear.
+It is a piece of fundamental advice for anyone who wants to keep their ball in a fit condition for a good time, which is to protect the ball from wear and tear.
 You can do it by keeping the ball in its case or on soft surfaces.
 Please don’t keep it locked in a dusty area.
-Also don’t expose it to water or sunlight for long periods.
+Also, don’t expose it to water or sunlight for long periods.
 If you are using your ball frequently, make sure you are cleaning it from time to time.

 How Do I Choose The Right Finger Hole Position?

 A few balls come with drilled holes, while others come undrilled.
 For drilled balls, make sure you visit the shop and choose a comfortable ball.
-If this is your first time buying a ball, you should purchase in person.
+If this is your first time buying a ball, you should purchase it in person.